KlaudiaMatysiak/1MP-Matysiak/README.md

 ## About
 * Section contains:
     - header with greetings from Krystine Monté,
-    - paragraphs about Krystine Monté and her experience,
+    - paragraphs about Krystine Monté and her wedding experience,
     - image of Krystine Monté.
 * Desktop View